Defjoint777/6f3fd64c-8750-4a79-82b7-43b420fb42d4/README.md

 ## 4) Questions

-1. What happens if you omit `\033[0m` at the end of a print statement?
+1. What happens if you omit `\033[0m` at the end of a print statement? its Terminates the decloration of will to formatt the text.
-2. Can you find a way to use RGB colors in the terminal instead of the 8 basic ones?
+3. Can you find a way to use RGB colors in the terminal instead of the 8 basic ones? printf("\033[38;2;zahl;zahl;zahlm Text \033[0m\n")
-3. How does your terminal handle escape codes?
-Do some codes work differently in different terminal emulators?
+5. How does your terminal handle escape codes?
+Do some codes work differently in different terminal emulators? my terminal handle escape codes as a start and end of declaration of a statement
 ## 5) Advice

 Mastering ANSI escape codes can significantly enhance command-line applications, making logs more readable and CLI tools more interactive.
 Try integrating these techniques into your scripts, command-line utilities, and even progress indicators!